SUCCESS – Individualized School Program for Learning Disabilities

 The Director of SUCCESS is a member of the IDA (International Dyslexia Association), a level 1 Certified Wilson instructor and has a Specialist degree in Language and Literacy.
 She will work with your child and for your child, so that they receive the accommodations and modifications they may need at Hoosac.
 She also works closely with faculty, so they may better understand your child’s learning difference.
 We at Hoosac embrace individual learning styles in an appropriately balanced and supportive environment.

-Please do not hesitate to contact the Director of the Success program with any comments, questions or concerns.
+Please do not hesitate to contact the Director of SUCCESS by e-mail at email@example.com with any comments, questions or concerns.